nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Unit Testing - Exercises/DatabaseExtended/README.md

 	FindByUsername

           If no user is present by this username, InvalidOperationException is thrown.
 	  If the username parameter is null, ArgumentNullException is thrown Arguments are all CaseSensitive

+	FindById
+	 If no user is present by this id, InvalidOperationException is thrown If negative ids are found, ArgumentOutOfRangeException is thrown